KiandaBPM/docs/content/docs/platform/rules/data/find-items.md

    - **No** - selecting this option will only pull the first occurrence from your data source.

 8. **Results mapping** - is used to set fields within your form from the datasource itself.
-To learn more about results mapping go to [Success/Error Mapping](/docs/platform/rules/general/success-error-mapping/).
+To learn more about results mapping go to [On Success Mapping](/docs/platform/rules/general/success-error-mapping/#on-success-mapping).

 9. **On error mapping** - you can expand this option by clicking on it, then add fields where you can display any error message that may have occurred during the mapping process.
-To learn more about error mapping go to [Success/Error Mapping](/docs/platform/rules/general/success-error-mapping/).
+To learn more about error mapping go to [On Error Mapping](/docs/platform/rules/general/success-error-mapping/#on-error-mapping).

 10. **Max rows** - will allow you to set a number of fields to be displayed within a table.